paulfioravanti/presentations/README.md

 This is a repository for presentations that I have delivered at various meetups.

+## Meta

+Aside from the actual content of presentations contained in this repository, I have written some blog posts about presenting at, and organising, meetups, which can be found here:

+- _[Speak at a Meetup][]_
+- _[Organise a Meetup][]_

 ## License

 | Category |                         License                           |